-Admission to Nursing Program and Requirements The Nursing Program offers three tracks:
+Admission to Nursing Program and Requirements

+The Nursing Program offers three tracks:

-- 1) Track I Traditional (upon acceptance) begins each Fall for 4 semesters with the summer semester off: Fall, Spring, Fall, Spring - 2) Track II Accelerated (upon acceptance) begins each summer for 4 consecutive semesters: Summer, Fall, Spring, Summer - 3) LPN to RN (upon acceptance) begins each spring for 4 consecutive semesters: Spring, Summer, Fall, Spring.
+Track I: Traditional (upon acceptance) begins each Fall for 4 semesters with the summer semester off: Fall, Spring, Fall, Spring;

+Track II: Accelerated (upon acceptance) begins each summer for 4 consecutive semesters: Summer, Fall, Spring, Summer;

+LPN-RN and Paramedic-RN (upon acceptance) begins each spring for 3 consecutive semesters: Spring, Summer, Fall.

 Applications are taken once a year for each track offered for the Nursing degree.

-Applications for Track I are available each year February 1st - March 1st.
+Applications for Track I are available each year April 1st - May 1st.

 Applications for Track II are available each year November 1st - December 1st.

-Track II begins the following summer semester, Track I begins the following fall semester.
-The application for track LPN to RN is available each year September 1st - October 1st.
-LPN to RN begins the following spring semester.
+The application for LPN-RN and Paramedic-RN is available each year August 1st - September 1st.

-Applicants must be high school graduates or have completed the high school level General Education Development (GED®) Test.
+Applicants must be high school graduates or have completed the high school level General Education Development (GED[®]) Test.

-Placement testing is required as part of the application process, the test given by the NWACC Nursing Department is the HESI A2 exam.
-The Nursing Department will notify the applicants once HESI dates and times have been finalized.
+An assessment test is required as part of the application process.
+The test given by the NWACC Nursing Department is the HESI A2 exam for Track I and Track II.
+The LPN-RN applicants will take the HESI LPN-ADN Exam and Paramedic to RN will take the HESI EMS-AND exam.
+The Nursing Department will notify eligible applicants once HESI dates and times have been finalized.